Datasets

 Version controlled examples to run your experiments

-1. Key-Value Pairs Great for multi-input/multi-output tasks like function calls, agents, or classification tasks.
+1. Key-Value Pairs: Flexible for multi-input/multi-output tasks such as function calls, agents, or classification, ensuring complex workflows can be tested consistently.

 Input